bonding-curves/avalanche-research/content/milestone4/economic_hypotheses.md

 ## 3. L1 Ecosystem Sustainability Hypotheses

 Current State: 53 active L1s paying continuous fees (projected 21,959 $AVAX annually), with Gaming as the dominant category (29.6%).
+This represents the **L1 Ecosystem Subsystem** analyzed in [[Avalanche Economic Model - A Systems Engineering Perspective]].

+*Note: The Systems Engineering document uses "L1" terminology consistently with the broader Avalanche ecosystem, where application-specific blockchains are referred to as Layer 1s (L1s) rather than subnets.*

 ### Research Questions